Apply to be a Pro Forecaster

 Send an email to [email protected] that includes:

-A brief explanation of your forecasting experience and why you should be a Pro Forecaster
+Brief explanation of why you want to be a Pro Forecaster

 Your resume or link to your public LinkedIn profile

-Documented proof of your accuracy and participation from a forecasting site similar to INFER, such as Good Judgment Open, Metaculus, or Hypermind.
-Proof may include, for example, a screenshot or report showing your accuracy score/ranking, screename, and sample forecasts and commentary.
+If you are applying as a top-ranked forecaster on a similar site: Proof of your accuracy and participation from a forecasting site similar to INFER.
+For example, send us a screenshot or report showing your accuracy score/ranking, screename, and sample forecasts and commentary